 Alexander Boswell - Lord Auchinleck - Father of the great biographer James

-James and his father disagreed on a number of issues throughout their lives, including James' choice of career, his publishing schemes and his travels, as well as his choice of friends and, eventually, wife.
+James (the biographer) and his father disagreed on a number of issues throughout their lives, including James' choice of career, his publishing schemes and his travels, as well as his choice of friends and, eventually, wife.
 Although he respected his father much, James, when he was about 25, stated that the only thing he had learned from his father was absolute honesty - a personality trait which is clearly evident in his surviving journals.